Need to know

 • Clinical (clerkships) performance

-• Officer potential & anticipated success in chosen specialty
+• Officer potential and anticipated success in chosen specialty

 • Audition rotation